Createdd/Writing/2020/articles/pythonApi.md

 ```
 NOTE: Replace XXXXXXXXXXX in the inline policy by your AWS Account Number.

-Your AWS Account Number can be found by clicking [Support] → [Support Center].
+Your AWS Account Number can be found by clicking "Support → "Support Center.
 Your Account Number is listed in the Support Center on the upper left-hand side.
 The json above is what worked for me.
 But, I expect this set of security permissions may be too open.
 To increase security, you could slowly pare down the permissions and see if Zappa still deploys.
 The settings above are the ones that finally worked for me.
 You can dig through this discussion on GitHub if you want to learn more about specific AWS permissions needed to run Zappa: https://github.com/Miserlou/Zappa/issues/244.

 #### Add credentials in your project